Anatomy of a retail plan - essential terminology

 Category Adjacencies

 The category adjacencies are the categories that are located directly next to each other – in the video it shows frozen vegetables and frozen meals are the category adjacencies to frozen meats.
-These are important considerations in the retail planning process.
+Category adjacencies are important within macro space planning because they influence shopper flow, linked purchasing behaviour and overall store performance.
+Retailers are also increasingly testing new concept formats and experiential retail environments to improve customer engagement and support evolving shopper missions.

 Fixtures and Fittings